-My research explores questions related to the design and operations of online marketplaces, with an emphasis on the role of data collection and exploitation, privacy, learning, and social commerce.
-In particular, my work aims to advance our understanding of these markets and develop practical recommendations to improve their operations, leveraging tools from game theory, operations research and empirical data analysis.
+My research explores questions related to the design and operations of online marketplaces and platforms.
+I am especially interested in the role of data collection and privacy in these markets, and in emerging social commerce platforms.
+My work aims to advance our understanding of these markets and develop practical recommendations to improve their operations, leveraging tools from game theory, operations research and empirical data analysis.

 I am originally from Mexico City.
 Before coming to Stanford, I graduated from ITAM with degrees in applied mathematics and economics and worked as a management consultant for McKinsey & Company.